-Walsall Council has had a treasury management (TM) strategy since the mid 1990s.
-This version also integrates the investment strategy.
-The main objective of the strategy is to set out how the council wishes to structure and manage its cash flows.
-This includes banking, money market and capital market transactions; the effective control of the risk associated with those activities; the pursuit of optimum performance consistent with those risks now and in the future and to ensure this approach contributes to the delivery of the council's vision, aims and objectives.
+This is the third version of the council's treasury management and investment strategy; for many years previously the council approved a treasury management strategy in line with the CIPFA code of practice.
+The main objective of the strategy is to set out how the council wishes to structure and manage the organisation's cash flows, its banking, money market and capital market transactions; the effective control of the risk associated with those activities; and the pursuit of optimum performance consistent with those risks now and in the future and to ensure this approach contributes to the delivery of the council's vision, aims and objectives.

-In practice, treasury management is very much a part of the council's mainstream activity, and whilst this document seeks to bring together in one place the major components of the strategy, in practice elements of it are evident in a range of council documents such as the capital strategy, capital programme and monitoring reports, and of course in our activities, processes and culture.
+Treasury management is part of the council's mainstream activity, and whilst this document seeks to bring together in one place the major components of the strategy, in practice elements of it are evident in a range of council documents such as the capital strategy, capital programme and monitoring reports, and of course in our activities, processes and culture.

 It is a heavily regulated area which is governed by the CIPFA Code of Practice for Treasury Management, which the council has adopted in full.
-One of the requirements is a treasury management strategy, updated annually.
+One of the requirements is an annually updated treasury management strategy.
+This activity occurs within a robust risk management environment, enabling the council to effectively maximise investment income and minimise interest payments without undue or inappropriate exposure to financial risk.
+A risk assessment has been used in determining the 2007/08 policy and is contained within the council's risk register

-The positioning of the treasury management strategy and the treasury policy statement within the Council's financial framework is illustrated in the following diagram.
+The positioning of the treasury management strategy and the treasury policy statement within the council's financial framework is illustrated in the diagram below.

-CATEGORY OVERALL REVENUE CAPITAL TREASURY MANAGEMENT RISK MANAGEMENT MTF s Strategies , Capital Strategy TM & Investment Strategy Risk Management Strategy Guidance CIPFA & technical guidance Budget Guidelines Capital Guidelines CIPFA Code of Practice for TM Risk Management Toolkit Plans MTFP Annual Budget Capital Programme & AMP Treasury Policy Statement Risk Management Action Plans Governance Constitution Control Budget Management & P Control Manual Inc & SIC Anr Risk Register reporting and review Contract & Finance Procedure Rules Audit Cttee Reports Internal & External Audit Plans and our response to Inspection
+THE FINANCIAL FRAMEWORK WITHIN THE CIPPF CATEGORY OVERALL REVENUE CAPITAL TREASURY MANAGEMENT RISK MANAGEMENT MTF S Strategies Capital Strategy Treasury Management Strategy Risk Management Strategy Guidance CIPFA & technical guidance Budget Guidelines Capital Guidelines CIPFA Code of Practice for TM Risk Management Toolkit Plans MTFP Annual Budget Capital Programme & AMP Treasury Policy Statement Risk Management Action Plans Governance Constitution Control nagement & Manual SIC Prudential Indicators & Annual Report Risk Register reporting and regular review Со Contract & Finance Procedure Rules Audit Cttee Reports & annual report Internal & E external Audit t Plans and ou ır response to insp ection and audit